MIT Pre-Arrival Checklist

 4. Retrieve the passport containing the F-1 or J-1 U.S. entry visa sticker/stamp.*

-• ATTENTION: The ISO strongly advises students to ONLY plan or book travel to the U.S. after completing this step (#4).
+• ATTENTION: The ISO strongly advises students to ONLY plan or book travel to the U.S. AFTER completing this step (#4).

 • *IMPORTANT: Citizens of Canada and Bermuda are exempt from applying for the F or J entry visa sticker/stamp.
 However, they are still required to follow all other procedures and enter the U.S. with a valid MIT-issued Form I-20 or DS-2019 “Certificate of Eligibility” document.

-5. Complete the required ISOImmigration Orientation eCourse.
+5. Complete the required ISO Immigration Orientation eCourse.

 • ALL new/incoming MIT degree-seeking international students will be required to complete their specific immigration status (F-1 or J-1) ‘Immigration Orientation eCourse’ and achieve a passing grade of 90% or higher on the associated (F-1 or J-1) ‘Immigration Orientation eCourse Quiz’.